cernylab/dnatco/README.md

     "useHashRouter": true
 }
 ```
+#### Note about configuration
-Mind that the JSON format does not support comments and the annotated example above is not a valid JSON file.
+Mind that the JSON format *does not* support comments and the annotated example above is not a valid JSON file.
 Unless specifically overridden in the configuration file,
 ReDNATCO will use sensible defaults for all configuration options.
 It is not necessary to list every single option in your configuration file, override only the options that you need.